Facts about Robert Conrad

 Robert Conrad Biography

 Robert Conrad was a spokesman for Eveready Batteries during the late 1970s.
-He appeared in a series of ads with a battery perched on his shoulder, challenging viewers to knock it off with the tag line, “Go ahead, I dare ya”… Robert Conrad has been married twice: to Joan Kenlay from 1952 until their divorce in 1977, and to LaVelda Fann from 1983 until their divorce in 2010.
-He had five children with Joan Kenlay and three with LaVelda Fann… Robert Conrad began hosting a weekly digital radio show, PM Show With Robert Conrad, in 2007.
+He appeared in a series of ads with a battery perched on his shoulder, challenging viewers to knock it off with the tag line, “Go ahead, I dare ya”… Robert Conrad was married twice: to Joan Kenlay from 1952 until their divorce in 1977, and to LaVelda Fann from 1983 until their divorce in 2010.
+He had five children with Joan Kenlay and three with LaVelda Fann; his New York Times obituary said that he had 18 grandchildren at the time of his death… The same NY Times obituary quoted Conrad as once saying, “I’m only about 5-feet-8 and only weigh 165 pounds”… Robert Conrad began hosting a weekly digital radio show, PM Show With Robert Conrad, in 2007.